chanakaudaya/solution-architecture-patterns/Kubernetes-Deployment-Pattern.md

 ![Kubernetes Deployment Pattern](Kubernetes-Deployment-Pattern.png)

-As depicted in the above figure, individual work loads or applications can run within a pod.
-Pod can contain the (micro)service, a support service (e.g. database), side car proxy (e.g. envoy) and other containers based on the requirement.
-A single pod cannot cannot offer services to a scaling client requirements and grouping multiple pods into a service is the correct approach to take when deploying in kubernetes.
-These services can expose the functionality of pods to external client through an ingress controller.
-When designing these services, categorizing them based on the functionality into namespaces is recommended.
-Once these namespaces are defined, the cluster wide resource allocations can be easily done.
+As depicted in the above figure,

+- Individual work loads or applications can run within a pod as one or more containers.
+- Pod can contain the (micro)service, a support service (e.g. database), side car proxy (e.g. envoy) and other containers based on the requirement.
+- A single pod cannot cannot offer services to a scaling client requirements and grouping multiple pods into a service is the correct approach to take when deploying in kubernetes.
+- These services can expose the functionality of pods to external client through an ingress controller.
+- When designing these services, categorizing them based on the functionality into namespaces is recommended.
+- Once these namespaces are defined, the cluster wide resource allocations can be easily done.
 As an example, if a given set of services require more resources than the other services, you can enforce resource allocations at namespace level.

 ## Under the hood
 Kubernetes runs on top of an infrastructure layer.
 This can be any of the physical, virtual or cloud based resources.
 To set up a kubernetes cluster on a given infrastructure, you have to setup the relevant kubernetes components.